Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 - Manufacturing and Distribution
   - Noam is planning to donate the boards to local sellers, may have to consider import tax
   - Parts produced in China, assembled in Ethiopia
-  - Repairability concerns: soldering is easier for in factory but bolts would be easier to repair in home.
+  - Repairability concerns: soldering is easier for in factory repair, but bolts would be easier to repair in home